biwascheme/biwascheme/doc/internal/opecodes.md

 #### description

-See op_apply for how it retrieves the funcion and its arguments.
+See op_apply for how it retrieves the function and its arguments.

 #### Stack trace